-Vipers Bugloss, organic seed
+Vipers Bugloss, organic seeds

 Echium vulgare L.